openziti/ziti-doc/docusaurus/docs/learn/quickstarts/browzer/index.md

 ## Configuring the OpenZiti Network

 With the OIDC information in hand, the next step is to actually configure OpenZiti to allow the delegation of authentication.
-To do this youwill need to:
+To do this you will need to:

 * create an [external jwt signer](../../../../docs/learn/core-concepts/security/authentication/50-external-jwt-signers.md)
 * create an [authentication policy](../../../../docs/learn/core-concepts/security/authentication/authentication-policies)